 Small spaces sometimes need creative storage solutions, and that's where these compact Sterilite 6-Quart Storage Boxes can come in handy.
 Stock up on these storage bins sold in packs of 6 or 12 and start your organization project today.
-Use these bins to organize craft supplies, kids clothes, or even in the bathroom for backstock items such as contact lenses, nail supplies, and extra products.
+Use these bins to organize craft supplies, kids' clothes, or bathroom supplies for stockpiles of items, such as contact lenses, nail accessories, and extra products.

-These bins stack neatly on top of one another so you could even use them as individual shoe boxes in a closet or wardrobe.
-Since they're clear, you can easily see what's inside, and the side latching handles help keep the lid on securely.
-Beware that some customers reported that the locks aren't childproof, so make sure to store paint supplies out of reach.
+These bins stack neatly on top of one another so you can even use them as individual shoe boxes in a closet or wardrobe.
+Because they're clear, you can also easily see what's inside, and the latching handles help keep the lid on securely.
+Be aware that some customers reported that the latches aren't childproof, so store those messy paint supplies out of reach.

 Plastic is a little thin

-The Container Store's White Plastic Storage Bin with Handles has a clean, smooth front and comes in seven different color options, including clear.
+The Container Store's Plastic Storage Bin With Handles has a clean, smooth front and comes in seven different color options, including clear.
 The open design provides a streamlined, modern look.
-Line these up in your pantry for quick grab-and-go snacks or Tupperware storage.
-Use them in a playroom so kids can easily see which toys are inside or in the bathroom to corral backstock supplies.
+Line these up in your pantry for quick grab-and-go snacks or food container storage.
+Use them in a playroom so kids can easily see which toys are inside or in the bathroom to corral stockpiled supplies.

-Note that the plastic isn't rigid, so some customers reported bending when the bins get too full.
-The bins are ideal for lightweight items and they aren't stackable, so they are meant to sit beside each other in a closet or under the sink.
+Note that the plastic isn't rigid, so some customers reported that they bend when the bins get too full.
+The bins are ideal for lightweight items, and they aren't stackable, so they're meant to sit beside each other in a closet or under the sink.

 What to Look for in a Plastic Storage Bin

-"Pre-sort items you want to organize into categories for containment," says Marci McAvoy, professional organizer and founder of Marci McAvoy Home Organization.
-After pre-sorting, consider the storage bin's capacity.
+"Presort items you want to organize into categories for containment," says Marci McAvoy, professional organizer and founder of Marci McAvoy Home Organization.
+Then consider the storage bin's capacity.
 Measure what you need to store and the space where it will live.